20a31a0538/AWS-Web-App/README.md

 - ![image](https://github.com/20a31a0538/AWS-Web-App/assets/110081197/099d00d4-c04b-40db-bdfc-7381c7e41809)

-## Step 4:
-- To store the result at database
+## Step 4: To store the result in the database
 - ![image](https://github.com/20a31a0538/AWS-Web-App/assets/110081197/003b6701-f87d-416d-bef7-f1011c50f34f)

-- We are using dynamoDB which is NoSQL database.It is lighter than Relation Database.
-We need to setup schema etc.
+- We are using dynamoDB which is a NoSQL database.
+It is lighter than the Relation Database.
+We need to set up schema etc.
-Use IAM  we need to give our lambda function  permission to write to a database.
+Using IAM  we need to give our lambda function  permission to write to a database.
 Now, Create a DynamoDB Table :
 - ![image](https://github.com/20a31a0538/AWS-Web-App/assets/110081197/1b068f54-bfe5-4c92-91d7-8d9dd5bc2549)